Twisting Blades Rogue Endgame Build Guide

 Ultimate and Key Passive

-- Rain of Arrows is used to activate No Witnesses and significantly boost our damage to apply more Twisting Blades stacks and to apply Poison Imbuement.
+- Shadow Clone is used to activate No Witnesses and significantly boost our damage to apply more Twisting Blades stacks and to apply Poison Imbuement.

-- Alchemical Admixture is activated through Poison from Poison Imbuement, Cold and Shadow from Rain of Arrows with Word of Hakan.
+- Alchemical Admixture is activated through Poison from Poison Imbuement and Cold from Caltrops.

 Skill Rotation